Our aim is to appoint applicants who have the necessary talents, commitment and enthusiasm to become effective teachers at Key Stages 3, 4 and 5.

 - support trainees in all aspects of their professional work;

-- offer constructive, honest and fair feedback on how trainees are performing and guidance on how trainees can best develop;
+- offer constructive, honest and fair feedback on how trainees are performing and guidance on how they can best develop;

 - seek regular feedback from trainees and their nominated representatives about the ITT course;

-- provide you with the opportunity to work in two schools and to teach across different key stages;
+- provide trainees with the opportunity to work in two schools and to teach across different key stages;

-- give you access to dedicated IT and reference facilities;
+- give trainees access to dedicated IT and reference facilities;

 - offer the opportunity for confidential discussion with a personal tutor, if desired; and